 Viability of online forums should be assessed before establishing

-The two critical success factors (purpose and community) should be used by intranet teams to test the viability of online forums before they are established.
+The two critical success factors (purpose and community) should be used by teams to test the viability of collaboration and social tools before they are established.

-There will always be situations in which specific areas of the organisation request the establishment of new online discussion forums.
+There will always be situations in which specific areas of the organisation request the establishment of new platforms.

 Example: ‘buy and swap’ area

 The classic use of an online forum is as a ‘buy and swap’ area for staff, used for everything from trading second-hand goods to finding share accommodation.

 These areas almost always work well, and are often one of the most heavily used areas of the corporate intranet.
 A return to the two critical success factors shows why this is the case.